To enrich our community through transformative arts and educational experiences.

 In the mid 1980s, a decrease in federal funding for the arts forced SVMoA to closely examine its programs and finances.
 After careful consideration, the Board of Directors chose to restructure the programs to better align with its financial capabilities and the growing community’s needs.
 The Center’s philosophy was also redefined, with arts and educational opportunities for the local community taking priority.
 With this goal in mind, the organization redesigned its art workshops to appeal to a broader segment of the community, and made a commitment to present the talents of nationally and internationally recognized artists in the visual arts, the performing arts and the humanities.

 Today, SVMoA is nationally recognized for its unique, multidisciplinary BIG IDEA programming.
-The directors of SVMoA’s visual arts, theatre, performing arts, education and humanities programs work in tandem with the Artistic Director to develop three or four BIG IDEA projects each year that explore relevant themes from a variety of perspectives.
+The directors of SVMoA’s visual arts, performing arts, and education and humanities programs, work in tandem with the Artistic Director to develop three or four BIG IDEA projects each year that explore relevant themes from a variety of perspectives.
 Inviting the whole community to participate in conversation, recent BIG IDEAS include refugees, the brain, Rock and Roll, the meaning of gender in the 21st century, the Great Basin and play and social structures.

 In 2006, Sun Valley Museum of Art received accreditation from the American Association of Museums in recognition of its adherence to the highest standards of operation and programming.
 Only 5 percent of America’s arts and cultural institutions share this distinction.